 2.4 Your New Case Buying Guide

 Cases have additional features to consider before purchasing.
-We’ll go through them now in a handy buying guide.
+We’ll go through them now in a handy buying guide of the best computer cases.
 Whether you’re upgrading or starting your first self-build, we’ll set you on the right path.

 Size and Form Factors